NoxMaw/JS_Awesomesauce/README.md

 Video search makes use of the youtube API to define a date and month, by default it will search for videos from around 2011.

 Image search on the other hand employs custom code to retrieve images from GlitterGraphics website.
+Since GlitterGraphics offers no API to retrieve images, all of the processing is being done by the client-side, Awesomesauce is a static webpage with no backend after all.

 All of this avoiding CORS conflicts by using a serverless CORS proxy.